Linear and Non-Linear Response of Quadratic Lindbladians: Results

 While the dissipation rate $\Gamma$ does not affect the wavelength of the SDW oscillations, it has a drastic effect on the excitation spectrum, changing the amplitude of the oscillations as we illustrate in Fig. \ref{fig:spin}(d-e).
 The amplitude of the SDW oscillations is maximized when $\Gamma\sim J$ where $J$ is the nearest neighbor spin-spin coupling.
 This can be understood using second order perturbation theory, where we consider the first spin in the system.
 This spin is coupled both to a ferromagnetic reservoir by $\Gamma$ and to the rest of the system (more or less paramagnetic) by $J$.
 When $\Gamma<\!\!<J$, the coupling to the center of the system dominates and oscillations are weak.
 When $\Gamma>\!\!>J$ there are no virtual transitions (via second order perturbation theory) from the first spin to the second spin and so oscillations are weak.
 Finally, when $\Gamma\sim J$, the amplitude of oscillations peaks since there is both a strong drive and a strong coupling to the next spin in the chain which means that the virtual transitions from perturbation theory are significant.

 Near the critical point, the \textit{wavelength} of the spin density wave diverges.
 We attribute a critical exponent to this divergence and find $-1/2$ as expected for a free theory.
 This critical exponent matches the exponent for correlation functions defined by Eisert and Prosen in Ref. \cite{eisert2010noise}.
 We illustrate this power law divergence in Fig. \ref{fig:spin}(f), with noise for long wavelengths arising when commensurability with the system size ($N=1000$) becomes significant.
 Far from $h_\perp^c$, there are deviations from the power law behavior.
-The wavelengths are extracted by Fourier transforming the $z$-magnetization density of the central region of the spin chain and selecting the frequency of the largest peak.
+The wavelengths $\lambda$ are extracted by Fourier transforming the $z$-magnetization density of the central region of the spin chain and selecting the frequency of the largest peak.

 Now, it is significant to note that while the wavelength of the SDW diverges at the critical point, its amplitude vanishes as we illustrate in Fig. \ref{fig:spin}(g).
-Near the critical point for $l<\!\!<\lambda$ we have
+Near the critical point for any $l<\!\!<\lambda$ for spin-density wavelength $\lambda$ we have

 since the correlation function is over spins near each other on one wavelength and hence have asymptotically equal magnetizations.
-The average is over all sites $n$.
+The average is over all sites $n$, and for numeric simulations we take $l=2$.
 Studying this numerically, we find the amplitude vanishes with a critical exponent of roughly $5/2$.
 The data is noisy over the whole range studied because the amplitude oscillates with the constructive and destructive interference of SDWs originating from the left and right ferromagnetic reservoirs.
 Again, far from the critical point we see deviations from power-law behavior.

-\subsubsection{Dynamic Spin Susceptibility}
+\subsubsubsection{Dynamic Spin Susceptibility}

 Above we considered the steady state magnetization, now we consider the dynamic response of the spin chain to a frequency dependent perturbation.
 This is analogous to calculations of time-dependent spin correlation functions in \cite{kos2017time,wang2022exact}, except that in our framework frequency rather than time is the natural footing and so there is no need to Fourier transform over a finite time to obtain the dynamic spin susceptibility.
 Here we specialize to the case of an XY model with $J_x=1$, $J_y=1/3$ that exhibits both SDW and paramagnetic phases.
 As in the static case, the amplitudes peak when $\Gamma\sim J$, so we choose $\Gamma=1$.